ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * Encryption, signing, or clear communications
 * Multi-multiplexes such as Multiplex connections, streams, protocols, peers

+[[R313]](#r313) Testability: An example of BPI Storage that incorporates a Network Protocol as described in the requirement is the open-source protocol [Interplenetary File System (IPFS)](https://github.com/ipfs/kubo) with its complete test suite, because it utilizes the P2P Network Protocol [libp2p](#libp2p) with its complete test suite that has the required properties.
+Therefore, the requirement is testable.

 #### **[R314]**
 Fully Persistent BPI Storage  MUST support Generalized Time Stamps.

 *Non-normative examples are conflict-free replicated data types [[CRDT](#crdt)] or Interval Tree Clocks [[ITC](#itc)] to ensure eventual data consistency.*

+[[R313]](#r313) Testability: An example of a Fully Persistent BPI Stroage that supports Generalized Time Stamps is the [CRDT Extension](https://github.com/supabase/pg_crdt) of the open-source [PostgreSQL](https://www.postgresql.org/) data base, and since PostgreSQL has an extensive testuite as well as the CRDT extension, the requirement is testable.

 #### **[O9]**
 Decentralized BPI Storage MAY be partially persistent.

+[[O9]](#o9) Testability: An example of a Decentralized BPI Storage that is partially persistent is the open-source protocol [Interplenetary File System (IPFS)](https://github.com/ipfs/kubo) with its complete test suite.
+Therefore, the requirement is testable.

 #### **[CR35]>[O9]**
 Partially Persistent BPI Storage  MUST support Generalized Time Stamps or consensus protocols that guarantee eventual data consistency.

+[[R313]](#r313) Testability: Since the PostGres data base can be made partially persistent according to the testable requirement [[O8]](#o8) and since since Postgres supports CRDTs as shown in the testable requirement [[R313]](#r313), the requirment is testable.

 -------
 # 8 BPI External Data Inputs